 Members of Make Play Code are women who make games, or who want to learn to make games.
 Anybody who attends a Brighton-based Make Play Code social event is considered a member.
 Members can actively participate in Make Play Code to any degree that they want to: some members run workshops, create learning resources and maintain our online activity, while others simply join us at social events for coffee and a catch-up.
 All members can contribute to conversations and decision-making regarding the mission and activities of Make Play Code as a group.

-In the spirit of sharing knowledge to help each other grow, we’ve compiled a bunch of the resources we’ve made or found useful.
+In the spirit of sharing knowledge to help each other grow, our lovely member Siobhan has compiled a bunch of the resources we've made or found useful.

 We host a bunch of different events including brunch, evening 'brunch', and daytrips!
 They're usually open to newcomers and usually free to attend.
 You don't have to tell us if you're coming along but it's nice if you do.